microsoft/vscode-html-languageservice/README.md

  - *doComplete* provides completion proposals for a given location.
  - *findDocumentHighlights* provides the highlighted symbols for a given position
  - *format* formats the code at the given range.
- - *findDocumentLinks* finds al links in the document
+ - *findDocumentLinks* finds all links in the document
+ - *findDocumentSymbols* finds all the symbols in the document

 Installation
 ------------